-The PRC government may adopt additional or more stringent laws or regulations, or further tighten the government control in relation to content of TV series in the PRC.
+The production and distribution of TV series are regulated extensively in the PRC and subject to various PRC laws and regulations.
+Please refer to the section headed "Regulatory Overview" in this document for details of the relevant laws and regulations.
 Violation of any of the relevant laws or regulations may result in penalties, including fines, cancellation of the relevant permits, licences and even criminal responsibility against us.
 The damages, costs, expenses or attorney's fees arising from any of these claims could have an adverse effect on our business and results of operations to the extent that we are not adequately insured against such risks or indemnified by our customers.
 In addition, our reputation may be negatively affected by such allegations.
-Moreover, if the content of our TV series cannot meet the requirement of the future laws, regulations or government policies, the distribution of our TV series may be prohibited, and thus our business, results of operations and financial performance may be adversely affected.

-Our reputation, business, financial condition and results of operations may be negatively impacted if we fail to protect our intellectual property rights
+We may lose our competitive advantage and our reputation and operations may be negatively impacted if we fail to protect our intellectual property rights